joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 The plugin shall calculate the similarity between all test cases.

-The plugin shall produce a HTML report with a section for each TC displaying the top X test cases that it is similare to.
+The plugin shall produce a HTML report with a section for each TC displaying the top X test cases that it is similar to.

 ## Algorithm